Best red carpet looks at the 2024 Oscars | KRDO

 By Oscar Holland and Taylor Nicioli; Photo editor: Jennifer Arnow, CNN

-Sunday evening also marks the culmination of a months-long awards season that has seen plenty of florals, cut-outs, sequins and sheer gowns.
-But attendees — or perhaps the designers and stylists who dress them — may have been saving their best for last.
+The evening’s menswear was relatively pared back, on what is usually the most formal of Hollywood red carpets (though that didn’t stop Simu Liu and “Young Royals” star Omar Rudberg from turning up shirtless).
+Even actors known for colorful suiting like Colman Domingo and Ryan Gosling, who arrived in Louis Vuitton and Gucci, respectively, stuck to a largely black palette, though many accessorized with broaches, bracelets and pins.
+Gosling did, however, make the change into a hot-pink number for his performance of the Best Original Song-nominated “I’m Just Ken” during the ceremony.

-The 96th Academy Awards’ categories are filled with stars who have produced moments of red carpet magic in recent months, from Colman Domingo and America Ferrera to Best Song nominee Billie Eilish.
-So too is the list of presenters and performers, which include Bad Bunny and Zendaya, among many others.
+Ramy Youssef, Mark Ruffalo, Mahershala Ali and Finneas meanwhile used their lapels to call for a ceasefire in the Israel-Hamas war.
+They were joined by a handful of other attendees — including Billie Eilish, Ava DuVernay and Quannah Chasinghorse — wearing red pins as part of the Artists4Ceasefire campaign.

-Scroll down to see the best looks so far.
-This gallery will be updated throughout the evening.
+Scroll down to see the best looks from the 96th Academy Awards.

 The-CNN-Wire